GlaimataCode/API-Wilayah-Timor-Leste/README.md

 ## 🔍 Testing API

-1. Buka browser dan akses: http://localhost:8000
-2. Gunakan tombol "Test Endpoint" untuk mencoba setiap endpoint
-3. Gunakan fitur pencarian untuk mencari data wilayah
-4. Lihat response di bagian bawah setiap endpoint

-## 🛠️ Pengembangan

-### Menambah Data Baru

-1. Edit file JSON di folder `data/`
-2. Pastikan format JSON valid
-3. Restart server untuk melihat perubahan

-### Menambah Endpoint Baru

-1. Edit file `server.py` (Python) atau buat server baru
-2. Tambahkan logic untuk endpoint baru
-3. Update dokumentasi di `index.html`

-## 🤝 Kontribusi

-Kontribusi sangat diterima!
-Silakan:

-1. Fork repository
-2. Buat branch untuk fitur baru (`git checkout -b fitur-baru`)
-3. Commit perubahan (`git commit -am 'Tambah fitur baru'`)
-4. Push ke branch (`git push origin fitur-baru`)
-5. Buat Pull Request

-## 📝 Lisensi

-Proyek ini dilisensikan di bawah MIT License - lihat file [LICENSE](LICENSE) untuk detail.

-📄 Detail License:
-Jenis Lisensi: MIT License
-Copyright: API Wilayah Timor-Leste (2025)
-Lokasi File: LICENSE di root directory project
-📋 Isi License:
-File LICENSE berisi teks lengkap MIT License yang mencakup:

-✅ Hak untuk menggunakan, mengkopi, memodifikasi, dan mendistribusikan ✅ Izin untuk penggunaan komersial
-✅ Disclaimer tanggung jawab
-✅ Persyaratan untuk menyertakan copyright notice
-🔗 MIT License memungkinkan:
-Penggunaan bebas untuk tujuan pribadi maupun komersial Modifikasi kode tanpa batasan
-Distribusi dalam bentuk asli maupun termodifikasi Integrasi ke dalam project lain
-Open source dan komersial
-Dengan lisensi MIT ini, project API Wilayah Timor-Leste dapat digunakan secara luas oleh developer dan organisasi di seluruh dunia untuk pengembangan aplikasi yang membutuhkan data wilayah Timor-Leste.

-License file sekarang sudah tersedia dan siap digunakan! 🎉
+1. Open a browser and access: <http://localhost:8000>
+2. Use the "Test Endpoint" button to test each endpoint.
+3. Use the search feature to find region data.
+4. View the response at the bottom of each endpoint.

+## 🛠️ Development

+### Adding New Data

+1. Edit the JSON file in the `data/` folder
+2. Ensure the JSON format is valid
+3. Restart the server to see the changes

+### Adding a New Endpoint

+1. Edit the `server.py` file (Python) or create a new server
+2. Add logic for the new endpoint
+3. Update the documentation in `index.html`

+## 🤝 Contributions

+Contributions are very welcome!
+Please:

+1. Fork the repository
+2. Create a branch for the new feature (`git checkout -b new-feature`)
+3. Commit the changes (`git commit -am 'Add new feature'`)
+4. Push to the branch (`git push origin new-feature`)
+5. Create a Pull Request

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+📄 License Details:
+License Type: MIT License
+Copyright: Timor-Leste Regional API (2025)
+File Location: LICENSE in the project root directory
+📋 License Contents:
+The LICENSE file contains the full text of the MIT License, which includes:

+✅Rights to use, copy, modify, and distribute
+✅ Permission for commercial use
+✅ Disclaimer of liability
+✅ Requirement to include a copyright notice
+🔗 The MIT License allows:
+Free use for personal and commercial purposes Unrestricted code modification
+Distribution in original or modified form
+Integration into other projects
+Open source and commercial
+With this MIT license, the Timor-Leste Region API project can be widely used by developers and organizations around the world for the development of applications that require Timor-Leste region data.

+The license file is now available and ready to use!🎉

 ## 📞 Kontak

-Untuk pertanyaan atau saran, silakan buat issue di repository ini.
+For questions or suggestions, please create an issue in this repository.
 Link Repository: https://github.com/GlaimataCode/API-Wilayah-Timor-Leste

 ---